mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 MaxScale 2.3, the use of `router_options` is no longer supported and the options should be given as parameters instead.

+### `router_options` in readwritesplit

+The use of `router_options` with readwritesplit, which was deprecated in MaxScale 2.2.0, has been removed in MaxScale 2.3.0.

 ### `QUERY-LAST-TRANSACTION` and `QUERY-TRANSACTION` CDC commands

 The CDC protocol no longer accepts the `QUERY-LAST-TRANSACTION` and